 Male Chest Contouring & Body Masculinization

 Liposuction and liposculpting can be used as adjunct procedures to further accentuate the results of your Top Surgery.
 At the same time as your top surgery, liposuction can be used to remove unwanted fat deposits from under your armpits, and throughout your abdomen and flank regions to give you a more sculpted masculine appearance.
-Liposculpting is an individual approach, and Dr. Crane and Dr. Satterwhite can talk with you in detail to find a regimen that works best with your body, and that helps to finely tune and highlight your masculinity.
+Liposculpting is an individual approach, and our surgeons can talk with you in detail to find a regimen that works best with your body, and that helps to finely tune and highlight your masculinity.